JordanKotler/Masters/README.md

 Code repository for Masters project

 ## MATLAB CODE:

-- **MATLAB** is a folder with all the scripts written to generate plots shown in the results.
-Each of these is part of the 'simulation':
     - Demand_Profile.m is the script which generates a demand profile.
 This script is integrated into the MC simulation to reduce runtime of importing CSV data.
 The main purpose is therefore just to produce the plot.
     - MonteCarlo7kW.m is the Monte Carlo simulation which produces a surface plot of profit when 7kW chargers are installed
     - MonteCarlo22kW.m is the Monte Carlo simulation which produces a surface plot of profit when 22kW chargers are installed